MorganStenberg/tabletop-api/README.md

 The game model contains all information on a game item that a user can create and add to a wishlist of games, such as creator of the game, title, description, review connection and a choice of genre.

-The reiew model contains all information about a review, such as creator, title, content, image, rating and created at information.
+The review model contains all information about a review, such as creator, title, content, image, rating and created at information.

 The saved model enables the user to connect a wishlist game item to a review by saving the review.